rehoboth23/yalnix-implementation/rough-notes.md

     - feeding invalid arguments for *every* queue helper function
     - adding a process to a queue it's already a part of
     - popping and removing from an empty queue
+- 8.3.2, basically copy `template.c` and work through it, following the instructions in there so that we can load a program.
+- 8.3.3 is tiny additional code at the start of `KernelStart`
+- 8.3.4:
+  - clock track handdler triggers a switch between 2 processes

+### Questions

+- for writing `brk()`, once we know that we have enough virtual addresses free (contiguous virtual space), we allocate these virtual pages to the heap, however, what do we map the each pte to? in other words, how do we find the corresponding page frame number?
+-

 ## Notes